bpucker/MybMonday/README.md

+### (28) MYB quiz ###

+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** How much do you know about MYBs?
+This quiz allows you to check and learn more about the functions of MYBs: https://lnk.tu-bs.de/tLugzE #MybMonday (details: )

+You can find the [MYB quiz](https://lnk.tu-bs.de/tLugzE) on Google colab.
+Unfortunately, you need to log in with a google account in order to run the script.
+The script is started by pressing the play button at the top left.
+Next, you should get text output that is asking about the function of randomly selected _Arabidopsis thaliana_ MYBs.

 ## Contact ##
 Do you have a recent publication about MYBs in plants that could be featured here?
 Please get in touch: [Dr. Boas Pucker (email)](mailto:bpucker@cebitec.uni-bielefeld.de?subject=[GitHub]MYB_Monday)